Intersective sets over abelian groups: Introduction

 Recently, this extremal problem in additive combinatorics has been widely studied for different groups $G$ and subsets $J$.
 When $N=1$ and $G$ is a general abelian group, Matolcsi and Ruzsa \cite{MR14} described a connection between intersective properties of sets in abelian groups and positive exponential sums.
-When $N=1$, $G$ is the additive group of a finite field $\F_q$ and $J\setminus \{0\}$ is a multiplicative subgroup of $\F_q$ such that $J=-J$, estimating $D_G(J,1)$ is equivalent to estimating the independence number of a (generalized) Paley graph, which is notoriously difficult in general; we refer to the recent improvement on the upper bound \cite{HP21,N22,Yip22}.
-When $J=-J$, an upper bound of $D_G(J,N)^{1/N}$ is given by the Shannon capacity of the Cayley graph $\operatorname{Cay}(G,J\setminus \{0\})$, which is again notoriously difficult to estimate in general.
+When $N=1$, $G$ is the additive group of a finite field $\F_q$ and $J\setminus \{0\}$ is a multiplicative subgroup of $\F_q$ such that $J=-J$, estimating $D_G(J,1)$ is equivalent to estimating the independence number of a (generalized) Paley graph, which is notoriously difficult in general; we refer to the recent improvement on the upper bound \cite{HP21,N22,Yip22,Yip25}.
+When $J=-J$, an upper bound of $D_G(J,N)^{1/N}$ is given by the Shannon capacity of the Cayley graph $\operatorname{Cay}(G, J\setminus \{0\})$, which is again notoriously difficult to estimate in general.
 For example, when $G=\Z_7$, and $J=\{-1,0,1\}$, estimating $D_G(J,N)^{1/N}$ is the same as estimating the Shannon capacity of the $7$-cycle, which is still widely open; see \cite[Problem 38]{Green}.

-In this paper, we are interested in the asymptotic behavior of $D_G(J,N)$ when $G$ and $J$ are fixed, and $N \to \infty$.
+In this paper, we study the asymptotic behavior of $D_G(J,N)$ when $G$ and $J$ are fixed, and $N \to \infty$.
 We are most interested in the case that $J \cap (-J)=\{0\}$, the case that $J$ is a small subset of $G$, and the case that $J$ has some extra additive structure while $J$ does not have multiplicative structure.

 Under this setting, the first relevant result is due to Alon \cite[Theorem 5]{Le14}.
 Given two sequences of real numbers $\{X_N\}$, $\{Y_N\}$, the Vinogradov notation $X_N \ll Y_N$ means that there is an absolute constant $C>0$ so that $X_N \leq CY_N$ for all $N$.